-The suggestion that public intermediaries such as libraries will have to collect at some point in the future address details from all users is onerous on those organisations and users, and is contrary to the Government policy of encouraging people to use the Internet and to develop their digital literacy.
-This appears to be a major policy shift, and one that has not been approved by Ministers or debated in Parliament.
-This, together with the potential costs of implementing new measures to remain within the DEA, and technical measures to reduce risks of infringement, as well as potentially 25% of costs associated with potential infringements could lead to some libraries or education institutions no longer offering wifi or other types of Internet connections to their patrons, which totally defeats the Government's intention of a Digital Britain.
+The suggestion that public intermediaries such as universities, libraries or schools will have to collect at some point in the future address details from all users is onerous on those organisations and users, and is contrary to the Government policy of encouraging people to use the Internet and to develop their digital literacy.
+Although from the perspective of a social landlord accessing information about our tenants addresses is much easier, we are concerned where we provide open access to a wireless network within for example a residential tower block, it may not be possible to identify exactly who is accessing the network.
+There appears to be a major policy shift, and one that has not been approved by Ministers or debated in Parliament.
+This, together with the potential costs of implementing new measures to remain within the DEA, and technical measures to reduce risks of infringement, as well as potentially 25% of costs associated with potential infringements could lead to some social landlords to no longer offering wifi or other types of Internet connections to their tenants, which totally defeats the Government's intention of a Digital Britain.